Samsung Watch 5 battery life

 J

-John Shacklett posted 9 months ago
+John Shacklett posted over 1 year ago

 I'm not sure I understand, how does closing the screen on your phone help with the watch battery life?